 When I ran the index this morning, that value was 166.7 — indicating some resistance in the broader market.

 As you can see in the chart, the entire cannabis market has been relatively flat during the summer.

-It experienced strong upward movement at the beginning of the year when the discussion of cannabis legalization started, but it fell once that conversation cooled.
+It experienced strong upward movement at the beginning of the year … when the discussion of cannabis legalization first started … but started to fall after that once that conversation cooled.

 This index gives you, a cannabis investor, a different look at how the broader cannabis market is performing from one day to the next.

 I will update this index and let you know its performance every week here in the Marijuana Market Update.